Mikhail Mishaqa

-Mikhail Mishaqa or Michael Meshaka (March 20, 1800 – July 19, 1888; ميخائيل مشاقة), also known as Doctor Mishaqa, was born in Rashmayyā, Lebanon, and is reputed to be "the first historian of modern Ottoman Syria" as well as the "virtual founder of the twenty-four equal quarter tone scale".
-Mishaqa's memoir of the 1860 Mount Lebanon and Damascus civil war is valuable to historians, as it is the only account written by a survivor of the massacre of Syrian Christians in Damascus, Syria.
-In 1859 he was appointed vice-consul of the United States in Damascus.
+Mikhail Mishaqa, or Michael Meshaka (ميخائيل مشاقة; March 20, 1800 – July 19, 1888), was a Lebanese academic, diplomat and musician reputed to be the first historian of modern Ottoman Syria and the "virtual founder of the twenty-four equal quarter tone scale".
+His memoir of the 1860 Mount Lebanon and Damascus civil war is valuable to historians as the only account written by a survivor of the massacre of Syrian Christians in Damascus.
+In 1859, he was appointed vice-consul of the United States in Damascus.

 Personal life

 Mikhail's great-grandfather, Jirjis Mishaqa I, converted to Greek Catholicism.
 Jirjis' father, Youssef Petraki (Ιωσήφ Πετράκη), an ethnic Greek and Orthodox Christian, moved from Corfu, Greece to Tripoli, Lebanon to pursue the silk trade.
 As such, Petraki, named himself after an Arabic term describing the process of filtering silk fibres, mishaqa (مشقة).
 Mikhail's father, Jirjis Mishaqa II, moved to Deir al-Qamar, then controlled by the Shihabs, to escape the religious repression of al-Jazzar, the governor of Sidon.
 Mishaqa’s wife, Elizabeth, was the daughter of a Greek Catholic from Damascus.

 In 1848, Mikhail Mishaqa converted from Greek Catholicism to Protestantism, after coming in contact with American Protestant missionaries and reading a translation of Evidence of the Truth of the Christian Religion... by Alexander Keith.